Documentation

 Adding columns and headings

 The paper above unfortunately looks like a wall of lead.
 To fix that, let's add some headings and switch our paper to a two-column layout.
-The columns function takes a number and content, and layouts the content into the specified number of columns.
-Since we want everything after the abstract to be in two columns, we need to apply the column function to our whole document.
+Fortunately, that's easy to do: We just need to amend our page set rule with the columns argument.

 ...